Rotoslider/miranda_tune/README.md

 # Miranda BLDC Integrated Servo Motor
 Read and Set the PID for a Miranda BLDC Servo

-You may need to set the i2c address sepending on your jumper setterings
+You may need to set the i2c address depending on your jumper setterings